How to Make Hard Cider from Apple Juice

 - 1 package Red Star Champagne Yeast *

-*Note: One package of yeast makes 5 gallons of hard cider, so you will only need 1/5 of a packet for one gallon of cider.
+*Note: One package of yeast makes 5 gallons, so you will only need 1/5 of a packet for one gallon of cider.

 Before getting started it’s important to sanitize your glass jar really well, and your funnel if you are going to use one.